SFTtech/openage/doc/nyan/api_reference/reference_ability.md

 The batches of discrete effect which are applied when the ability is used.

 **reload_time**
-Minimum time between two applications of the effect batches.
+Minimum time between two applications of the effect batches in seconds.

 **application_delay**
-Time between the initiation of the ability and first application of the effects.
+Time between the initiation of the ability and first application of the effects in seconds.

 **allowed_types**
 Whitelist of game entity types that can be targeted with the ability.